[krip-taw-gruh-fee]

 /krɪp.tɒː.grə.fi/

 The study (or art, wisdom, science) of protecting (digital) data by mathematics.
-More literally, the study of writing in cipher.
+More literally, (the study of) writing in cipher.

-In practice, a mathematical transformation converts data into an incomprehensible form which conceals the original data.
-In some scenarios, the transformation is reversible by any party possessing a certain secret, and practically by no other party.
+In some scenarios, the transformation is reversible by any party possessing a certain secret “key”, and practically by no other party.
 A typical example is keeping message or file content confidential.
-In other scenarios, such as fingerprinting and thereby uniquely tagging data, the transformation is effectively irreversible.
+In other scenarios, such as fingerprinting and thereby uniquely tagging data, the transformation is (and should be) effectively irreversible.

 As main tasks, cryptography secures, authenticates and validates (digital) data.